kalyanbhumaiahgari/COMP41850-ROCKET-project-Reproduction/README.md

 ```

 ### 2. Run in Google Colab
-Open `TImeseries.ipynb` in Google Colab and run all cells.
+Open `AI_Timeseries_Notebook.ipynb` in Google Colab and run all cells.
 Results are checkpointed automatically to `results/results_in_progress.csv`
 after every method-dataset pair, so the run can be interrupted and resumed.

+### 3.Regenerate plots
+To regenerate plots only without rerunning experiments,
+run the last cell in the notebook.
+It loads results/results.csv
+and regenerates all five figures.

 ---